Code-Institute-Submissions/Author-Site/README.md

 Ensure the app works well and looks as it should on all screen sizes, as well as using the console tool get real time error feedback & stack tracing.

 ### User Testing
-Sending the app to friends & colleges to use, collecting their feedback for bug fixes and adjustments.
-This helped me spot a bug in the orders view and user fan art view where i was compareing the user.id instead of user.profile.
+Sending the app to friends & colleagues to use, collecting their feedback for bug fixes and adjustments.

 ### Django unit testing
-I wrote tests for some of the more complex peices of the site.
+I wrote tests for some of the more complex pieces of the site.
 Ideally it would be nice to get as much coverage as possible, however in the time available I chose to prioritize testing on the more complex functions & views I had written myself (rather than on the code from stripe for example, or on simple views that return just a static page).

 ### Interesting Bugs